 If you have a painful, bony bump on the side of your big toe, it may be a bunion.
-Foot and ankle surgeon Colin Graney, DPM, offers noninvasive and surgical bunion treatments at Madison Advanced Foot & Ankle in Madison, Wisconsin.
+Foot and ankle surgeons Colin Graney, DPM, and Mary Hickner, DPM offer noninvasive and surgical bunion treatments at Madison Advanced Foot & Ankle in Madison, Wisconsin.
 Bunions only get worse without treatment, so call or book an appointment online today.

 Also called hallux valgus, a bunion is a common foot deformity.
 This progressive condition begins when your big toe leans toward your second toe instead of pointing straight ahead.
 The abnormal angle of your big toe gradually shifts the bones out of alignment and causes a bump to form at the base of the joint.
 As the condition worsens, a bunion can make it difficult to walk or wear shoes.

 A bunion can form on one foot or both feet.
 When a bunion develops on the little toe side of your foot, it’s called a bunionette.